alustig3/zoom-controller/README.md

 #### Adjust playback speed
 - Increase/decrease the video playback speed by rotating the VOLUME knob clockwise/counterclockwise
-- Reset playback speed by clicking the VOLUME knob
+- Toggle between 1X speed and your adjusted playback speed by clicking the VOLUME knob
 #### Adjust Volume
 - Increase/decrease the volume by pressing and holding down MIC then rotating the VOLUME knob clockwise/counterclockwise.

 # How do I make one?
 ## Stand